- Home

 Once you determine your goals and preferred digital marketing tactics, you can set your budget.

-For reference, most SMBs dedicate $2500 to $12,000 per month into online marketing.
+For reference, the digital marketing pricing for most SMBs ranges from $2500 to $12,000 per month.
 Depending on your company, strategy, and resources, you may invest a different amount.
 Either way, it’s crucial to have a realistic budget.

 Setting an unrealistic budget, for instance, can result in your business wasting money because you didn’t provide enough of an investment to support a strategy fully.
 Settling for cheap SEO (think $100 a month) is an excellent example because your company pays for a service without getting any results.